Muhammad I of the Eretnids

-Ghiyath al-Din Muhammad I (Turkish: Gıyâseddin Mehmed, died October 1365) was the second Sultan of the Eretnids in central and eastern Anatolia, ruling from 1352 until his death.
+Ghiyath al-Din Muhammad I (died October 1365) was the second Sultan of the Eretnids in central and eastern Anatolia, ruling from 1352 until his death.
 He was enthroned at a young age and struggled to maintain his authority over the state his father, Eretna, had founded.
 Although he was initially preferred over his older brother Jafar, Muhammad was deposed by his emirs early into his reign and was replaced by Jafar.
 After some time in exile, he returned, restored his throne, and killed his brother.
 Though, throughout his reign, he dealt with rebellions and lost land to local Turkoman lords, the Dulkadirids, and the Ottomans.
 After putting an end to his former vizier Khoja Ali Shah's revolt and returning to the capital, Kayseri, Muhammad was murdered by his emirs, who crowned his son Ali as the new sultan.

 Early life and background

 Muhammad was born to Eretna and Isfahan Shah Khatun.
 His mother, Isfahan Shah Khatun, was a relative of the Jalayirid ruler Hasan Buzurg.
 Muhammad's father, Eretna, was an officer of Uyghur origin initially in the service of Chupan and his son Timurtash.
 He relocated to Anatolia following Timurtash's appointment as the local Ilkhanid governor and took part in his campaigns to subdue the Turkoman chiefs of the western periphery of the peninsula.
 This was cut short by Timurtash's downfall, after which Eretna went into hiding.
 Upon the dissolution of the Ilkhanate, he aligned himself with Hasan Buzurg, who eventually left Anatolia for Eretna to govern when he returned east to clash with the rival Chobanids and other Mongol lords.
 Eretna later sought recognition from the Mamluk Egypt to consolidate his power, although he played a delicate game of alternating his allegiance between the Mamluks and the Mongols.
 In 1343, he declared independence as the sultan of his domains.
 His reign was largely described to be prosperous with his efforts to maintain order in his realm such that he was known as Köse Peyghamber (lit. 'the beardless prophet').
 Eretna died in 1352.